wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 ## Improvements

 This app allows the combining of simple filters to form advanced, precise queries.
-Combined with the performance optimisations, it delivers more filtered results in usually under a second.
+Combined with the performance optimisations of [Edgesearch](https://github.com/wilsonzlin/edgesearch), it delivers more filtered results in usually under a second.

 For a UI comparison, see the [screenshots folder](./screenshots).